seaneastin/GraphicalTestApp/documentation and exe files/Documentation.md

 ## II.
 Design(This is where you document how your program works.
 The main game loop should be described here.
 Everything from the programs ending to its beginning should be documented here.
 You can use diagrams, gifs, or other images to help.)

 1. _System Architecture_(This is where you describe how your application flows.
 This should break down the main game loop and how the application works from start to end)

+the game starts by makeing the tank and then starting the scene the game will then go on untill someone quits

 |
 |:-----------